-The decline in deposits towards the end of 1947 may be attributed to the fact that merchants and manufacturers have been drawing on-their reserves in order to finance the imports of capital and consumer goods.
-It is thought that deposits continued to decline in December, 1947 and in the first few months of 1948, and the public were apprehensive and preferred to hold ready cash.
-This process was accentuated by the exclusion of Palestine from the Sterling area on 22nd February, 1948.
-Banks continued to Increase credits or advances throughout the year 1947, to finance the high imports in 1947 (which as already stated exceeded the 1946 imports by LP 20 million), but it is believed that there has been, since then, a considerable tightening up of such bank advances.
-(Mr. Brown)
+The decline in deposits towards the end of 1947 may be attributed to the fact that merchants and manufacturers have been drawing on their reserves in order to finance the imports of capital and consumer goods.
+It is thought that deposits continued to decline in December, 1947 and in the first few months of 1948, as the public were apprehensive and preferred to hold ready cash.
+This process was accentuated by the exclusion of Falestine from the sterling area on 22nd February, 1948.

+Banks continued to increase credits or advances throughout the year 1947, to finance the high imports in 1947 (which as already stated exceeded the 1946 imports by LP 20 million), but it is believed that there has been, since then, a considerable tightening up of such bank advances.

-22/3/48 NM
+(Mr. Brown) 22/3/48 MM